Understanding the Value of AdWords Impression Share

 In simple terms – our client’s PPC campaign has ten keywords.
 If, in one month, there are 1,000 searches for the ten keywords that our client is bidding on, and our client’s ads show up for 500 of those searches then their impression share is calculated at 50%.

 Impression share can be used to calculate how both a Google Search or Display Network campaign has performed, but for this example we will focus on the Google Search Network.

 There are two ways a PPC campaign can lose impression share:

-- Budget lost impression share – the percentage of impressions lost out on for the Search Network due to an insufficient budget (this is available at the campaign level only)
+- Budget-lost impression share – the percentage of impressions lost out on for the Search Network due to an insufficient budget

 Ad Rank determines a PPC campaign’s ad position – where your ad shows on the page in relation to other ads – or whether those ads are eligible to show at all.
 The main components of ad rank are the bid amount, the quality score of that campaign (determined by expected CTR, ad relevance and landing page quality) and the expected impact of any supporting ad extensions that might be running).

 How do I Improve my AdWords Impression Share?

 If your budget is too low, you will definitely run the risk of losing out on valuable impression share due to budgetary restrictions in your PPC campaign.
 A quick assessment of your lost impressions share by budget will tell you how many impressions (if any) you are losing out on.
 This information is often fairly cut-and-dry; by increasing your PPC budgets accordingly you will overcome the budgetary issue in a matter of minutes.

 For PPC campaigns with low Ad Rank, there are three main areas to look at: